- Valve guide clearance

 - increased oil consumption.

-With a disassembled cylinder head, we want to measure the clearance of the valve in the valve guides with the above complaints.
+With a disassembled cylinder head, we want to measure the clearance between the valve stem and the valve guides for the above complaints.
 Not all manufacturers describe the maximum allowable clearance in the service documents.
-In that case, we can use the guideline values in the table below:
+In that case we can use the guideline values in the table below:

-The following figure shows the measurement where the valve clearance of the exhaust valve is measured.
-The dial indicator is placed on a tripod and has thus been given a fixed position.
-We place the needle of the dial indicator with a pre-tension of at least 2 mm against the valve disc of the valve, which is slid about 10 mm from the cylinder head.
+The following figure shows the measurement where the valve guide clearance of the exhaust valve is measured.
+The dial indicator is placed on a tripod and thus has a fixed position.
+We place the needle of the dial indicator with a pretension of at least 2 mm against the valve disc of the valve, which has been slid approximately 10 mm out of the cylinder head.

 With moderate force we try to move the valve back and forth in the direction of the dial indicator.
 The dial indicator hand will move back and forth over a certain area of the dial as it moves.
 The stroke the pointer makes indicates the play.

 Replace valve guides: